Plan the Data Source

 - Should the data connection be live or an extract?

-- If published to Tableau Online, will Tableau Bridge need to be used?
+- If published to Tableau Cloud, will Tableau Bridge need to be used?

 Build quality data sources